ibm-cloud-docs/cloud-object-storage/libraries/java.md

     .build();
 ```

-You can also allow the `AsperaTransferManager` to use multiple sessions with an additional configuration option.
+Allow the `AsperaTransferManager` to use multiple sessions with the `AsperaConfig` class.
+This will split the transfer into the specified number of parallel **sessions** that send chunks of data whose size is defined by the **threshold** value.

-The minimum thresholds for using multi-session:
+The typical configuration for using multi-session should be:
 * 2 sessions
-* 60 MB threshold (*minimum 100 MB total file size*)
+* 60 MB threshold (*this is the recommended value for most appplications*)

 ```java
 AsperaConfig asperaConfig = new AsperaConfig()